pryv/service-core/README.md

 ## Test Running

-_Prerequisite:_ MongoDB must be running on the default port; you can use `yarn nf start database`.
+_Prerequisite:_ MongoDB must be running on the default port; you can use `yarn database`.

 `yarn test` runs tests on each component.
 See individual components for things like detailed output and other options.
 `yarn test-root` runs root tests combining multiple components (e.g., High-Frequency series).